be a recursively enumerable language.

 's and

-'s according to
+'s and 's according to

 .
 Otherwise, the system does not